projects

 URBAN COMPOSTING

-Integrated Design 4
+Integrated Design 4 | LTU

 This study is on the systematic use of compost and the role of the food cycle in a community.
 A mapping of the site in Detroit was created, focusing on highlighting relationships between the various needs of the community.
 Finally, these relationships were used to determine the program of a new community center.
 At its core, it is an education center for all areas of the food cycle, which is supported by adaptable classroom spaces for health classes, event spaces, and an open courtyard.